lehmanju/redo/README.md

 [![Crates.io](https://img.shields.io/crates/v/redo.svg)](https://crates.io/crates/redo)
 [![Docs](https://docs.rs/redo/badge.svg)](https://docs.rs/redo)

-An undo-redo library with static dispatch and manual command merging.
+Provides undo-redo functionality with static dispatch and manual command merging.

-It uses the [command pattern] where the user modifies the receiver by applying commands on it.
-Since each command knows how to undo and redo the changes it applies to the receiver, the state of the receiver can be rolled forwards or backwards by calling undo or redo in the correct order.

-The [Record] and [History] provides functionality to store and keep track of the applied commands, and makes it easy to undo and redo changes.
-The Record provides a stack based undo-redo functionality, while the History provides a tree based undo-redo functionality where you can jump between different branches.
+* [Record] provides a stack based undo-redo functionality.
+* [History] provides a tree based undo-redo functionality that allows you to jump between different branches.
+* [Queue] wraps a [Record] or [History] and provides batch queue functionality.
+* [Checkpoint] wraps a [Record] or [History] and provides checkpoint functionality.

-Commands can be merged using the [`merge`] method.
+* Commands can be merged using the [`merge`] method.
   When two commands are merged, undoing and redoing them are done in a single step.
+* Configurable display formatting is provided through the [Display] structure.
+* Time stamps and time travel is provided when the `chrono` feature is enabled.
+* Serialization and deserialization is provided when the `serde` feature is enabled.

 ## Examples